Science is Working on Therapies For Healthy Longevity

 However, no single rejuvenative therapy will completely restore someone to a youthful state.
 Because the causes of aging are so broad and interlinked, rejuvenation biotechnology must be as equally broad and comprehensive in order to bring about rejuvenation and healthy longevity.

 For example, senolytics are rejuvenative because they eliminate harmful senescent cells, which accumulate with age and are one of the proposed hallmarks of aging.
 However, because types of senescent cells differ from one another, a comprehensive suite of senolytic therapies is required to directly address this particular hallmark through destroying these cells.
 Stem cell therapies are rejuvenative because they address stem cell exhaustion, restoring the body’s youthful ability to repair tissues; however, because the body requires many types of stem cells for long-term function, each stem cell niche must be replenished.
 Finally, therapies that boost or correct the failing immune system can address altered intercellular communication or stem cell exhaustion depending on their exact use.

 Because each hallmark requires intensive effort to comprehensively combat, it is clear that building a complete set of rejuvenation biotechnology therapies will require a great deal of research and development.
 Creating this technology will require help from investors, medical professionals, researchers, policymakers, and members of the public.
 Poor funding is one of the four bottlenecks of the development of rejuvenation biotechnology.

-Of course, creating a world with this technology is not going to be without its challenges and from time to time people raise concerns about longer lives which we have considered and have responded to some of the more common ones.
+Of course, creating a world where everyone can enjoy healthy longevity is not going to be without its challenges and from time to time people raise concerns about longer lives which we have considered and have responded to some of the more common ones.